Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 characters are recommended. - Columns/field data should not be enclosed by quotes.
 Quotation marks may be picked up as part of the data and fail certain validation checks.

-5. Install On Ubuntu Server
+4. Install On Ubuntu Server

 - If they haven’t already been installed, install PHP and the required extensions.

-sudo apt-get install php php-pgsql php-iconv php-ssh2
+$ sudo apt-get install php php-pgsql

-. - Ensure the extensions are active.
+- Ensure the extensions are active.

-sudo phpenmod php-pgsql php-iconv php-ssh2
+$ sudo phpenmod php-pgsql

-- Create a directory on the server to run the scripts and copy
+- Create a directory on the server to run the scripts and copy all files from

 is technically not required to run the auto feed, but the account owning the script files will be responsible to run the auto feed via cron.